ArnaudCabello/CSE5914Leftovers/README.md

 1. Download, pull, or clone the repository
 2. Start your docker container running elastic search
 3. run "docker cp es01:/usr/share/elasticsearch/config/certs/http_ca.crt ." in the CSE5914LEFTOVERS directory, which copies the http certification to the directory.
+     **note, my container is called "es01".
+Change yours accordingly.
-4. Open config.py
+5. Open config.py
-5. Copy the password from your docker container (listed under "Password for the elastic user" in the container logs).
+6. Copy the password from your docker container (listed under "Password for the elastic user" in the container logs).
-6. change the elastic_password variable in config.py to be this password.
+7. change the elastic_password variable in config.py to be this password.
-7. run app.py
+8. run app.py
-8. your app should be up and running.
+9. your app should be up and running.

 ## Quickstart with Docker